 Yes, as soon as feasible.
-The regulations allow implementation of a change to study procedures without prospective IRB approval when it is necessary to avoid imminent hazards to subjects.
-The IRB of Record will need to approve resumption of study procedures.
+The regulations allow the implementation of a change to study procedures (e.g. changing from face-to-face study visits for data collection to study visits conducted via a virtual platform or telephone call) without prospective IRB approval when it is necessary to avoid imminent hazards to subjects.
+The IRB of record will need to approve the resumption of study procedures.
+The rationale is that the change is made for the safety of research participants.